lpnh/dotfiles/src/os/installation.md

 useradd -m -G wheel <username>
 ```

-To add a password to the user:
+To add a password to the user, run:

 ```sh
 passwd <username>
 ```

-Edit the sudoers configuration file, uncommenting the `# %wheel ALL=(ALL:ALL) ALL` line:
+Edit the sudoers configuration file, uncommenting the `# %wheel ALL=(ALL:ALL)
+ALL` line:

 ```sh
 EDITOR=nano visudo